orientechnologies/orientdb-docs/OrientDB-REST.md

 ### GET - Query ###

 Execute a query against the database.
 Query means only idempotent commands like SQL SELECT and TRAVERSE.
 Idempotent means the command is read-only and can't change the database.
 Remember that in IE6 the URL can be maximum of 2,083 characters.
-Other browsers supports major length, but if you want to stay compatible with all limit to 2,083 characters.
+Other browsers supports longer URLs, but if you want to stay compatible with all limit to 2,083 characters.

 Syntax: `http://<server>:[<port>]/query/<database>/<language>/<query-text>[/<limit>][/<fetchPlan>]`